buildingSMART/IFC4.3.x-development/code/README.md

 ## Introduction

-The documentation server is a web application for viewing the IFC documentation.
+The documentation server is a website for viewing the IFC documentation.
 View it live at http://ifc43-docs.standards.buildingsmart.org/

 ![Website screenshot](website-screenshot.png)

-This web application has the following features:
+This website has the following features:

  - Allows the IFC documentation to be generated without the need for proprietary software, and work cross platform on Windows, Mac, and Linux.